leroy-merlin-br/kameleon-docs/public/kameleon_docs.md

 `Shipping`          | Shipping information for a orders.
 It gathers cost and delivery dates.
 `SiteMapper`        | Generates sitemaps for SEO purposes.
 `User`              | Customer related code `UserTracker`       | Backed by the `UserTrack` entities.
 This _namespace_ aims to store the behavior and interactions of each user in a level of detail where it is possible to tell which products and matters of interest are that visitor.
+`Attribute Groups`  | Organize attributes that are spread in various Product Bank.

 ## Deployment Architecture